-TRND applicants should include a list of any patents issued or pending with respect to either the agent or to any noncommercially available technology/material required for the development of the agent.
-In the event that an application requires the use of noncommercially available technology/equipment that is patented by a third party, the applicant must provide documentation that the patent holder does not object to the applicant’s use with the proposed project.
+To ensure sufficient freedom to operate on the agent proposed in the application, the applicant must provide a clear description of the relevant patent space and status of IP.
+This includes a list of any patents issued or pending with respect to either the agent to be developed, or to any non-commercially available technology / material required for the development of the proposed agent.
+In the event that a project would require the use of non-commercially available technology / equipment that is patented by a third party, the applicant must provide documentation that the patent holder does not object to the applicant's use in support of the proposed TRND project.

-Each TRND application must include the information described below signed by an authorized staff member overseeing IP and/or technology transfer at the applicant’s institution or company.
+Each TRND application must include the information described below, signed by an authorized staff member overseeing IP and/or technology transfer at the applicant's institution or company.
 This verifies that he/she has reviewed the TRND request and that the technology is eligible for consideration by the TRND program.
-If the technology is determined to be ineligible for use as outlined in the TRND application, and it is central to the investigator’s proposal, submission to the TRND program is not encouraged.
+If the technology is found not to be eligible for use as outlined in the TRND application, and it is central to the investigator's proposal, submission to the TRND program is not encouraged.

 - Patents and patent applications.

 - Registered trademarks, applications for registered trademarks and other marks.